wolfe-labs/SE-AnalogThrottleAPI/README.md

 ## Usage

+Please keep in mind your Programmable Block **MUST** have the tag `[AnalogThrottle]` to work properly, otherwise the plugin will not communicate with it!

 Now that you're receiving events on your script via the `Main()` method, you can process each of the different controller actions however you desire.
 This includes using joysticks to control slider-based values from any grid block, such as Thrusters, Pistons, Rotors, etc. This can be done by looping through the `ControllerInputCollection inputs` contents.
 Each entry will have the following properties available:

 - `Source` - The name of the controller which sent that event